Osborne blames Labour, not BoE, for Libor scandal

-LONDON Chancellor George Osborne has said people close to former prime minister Gordon Brown, rather than the Bank of England, were to blame for the rate-fixing scandal that is rattling the country's financial industry.
+LONDON Britain's finance minister George Osborne has said people close to former prime minister Gordon Brown, rather than the Bank of England, were to blame for the rate-fixing scandal that is rattling the country's financial industry.

-However, in an interview with the Spectator magazine, Osborne said he trusted investigations by the British Financial Services Authority and the U.S. Department of Justice that concluded the Bank was not at fault.
+However, in an interview with the Spectator magazine, Osborne said he trusted investigations by the British Financial Services Authority and the U.S. Department of Justice that concluded the BoE was not at fault.

 "They are not people who will pull their punches, and they're very clear that the Bank did not issue instructions to Barclays to cut its Libor (interbank interest) rate," Osborne was quoted as saying.